Is Portland, Oregon Housing Market Inventory Declining in 2023?

 When measured in this way, housing market supply levels within the Portland, Oregon metro area have declined over the past few months.
 The short version is that there are fewer homes listed for sale today than at the beginning of 2023.

-That same report also showed a 51% increase in the total number of active real estate listings within the Portland-area housing market.
 And this underscores the point made earlier.
 While supply levels have increased year-over-year, the monthly figures show a different story.
+But again, we could see a slightly different story unfolding as we head further into 2024.

 Live Portland Mortgage Rates